 INSERT INTO `poll_answers` (`id`, `poll_id`, `title`, `votes`) VALUES (1, 1, 'PHP', 0), (2, 1, 'Python', 0), (3, 1, 'C#', 0), (4, 1, 'Java', 0);

-In phpMyAdmin, our database should look like the following:
+In phpMyAdmin, our database should resemble the following:

 A summary of each table and the columns associated with them: